 TYPES OF BOARDS

-- Different types of boards and different roles for boards in this disruptive environment
+- Different types of boards and different roles for boards in a family enterprise

 - How to architect the right board(s) for your family enterprise: operating companies, investment companies, impact investing entities, family office, and holding company